When to plant Basil in Grant County, KS

 Grant County, Kansas is in USDA Hardiness Zone 6b.
 The average last spring frost is April 21 and first fall frost is October 17.

-Grant County County sits in USDA Zone 6b.
+Grant County sits in USDA Zone 6b.
 Basil grows reliably in zones 4a through 11b, so it's a good fit here.

-Can Basil grow in Grant County County's climate?
+Can Basil grow in Grant County's climate?

 Your Grant County Garden Planner — Free